Proceedings

 support and guidance on the use of skills in course design,

-(iii) Faculties and subject areas should consider how they
+delivery and evaluation - (iii) Faculties and subject areas should consider how they

 will monitor the use of skills in course design and delivery,